The day we swam with sharks

 A whirlwind story of loss, birth, failure and success

 The call came the day Luna passed.
-Stephanie Boone founded Wondercide to save Luna’s life and make sure nobody would ever have to watch a loved one suffer from harmful chemical products like she did.
+Stephanie Boone founded Wondercide to save Luna’s life and make sure nobody would ever have to watch a loved one suffer like she did.
 Luna was the reason we were here, and then she was gone on the biggest day in Wondercide’s history — the day we were asked to audition for Shark Tank.

 It didn’t seem right to do it without her.
 But we knew it was our opportunity to share her story with the world.
 And to help her legacy live on.